By Mike Loughrin, CEO for Transformance Advisors

 Rapid changes in processes and technology are providing exceptional opportunities to work for companies who view supply chain management as a core competency.

 But, this reward does not come without risk.
 As one of the hottest tickets in business schools, the quality of candidates is moving up.
 And while there is a lack of qualified talent, most companies will leave a position open rather that hire someone who can’t do the job.

-Keeping your job or earning a promotion requires a continuous investment in your knowledge and demonstration that you understand the strategic implications that supply chain management plays in creating a competitive advantage.
+Keeping your job or earning a promotion requires a continuous investment in your knowledge and demonstration that you understand the strategic implications supply chain management plays in creating a competitive advantage.

 While supply chain management is a hot topic, it is also often misunderstood:

 - Some organizations have promoted their purchasing manager to VP of Supply Chain Management and see the entire scope as only purchasing

 - Others look over at a few scrambling production schedulers and think the chaos they see is all there is to supply chain management